Sina-Eshrati/Birthday-Wisher/README.md

 # Birthday-Wisher
-sending birthday wishes emails by using smtplib for different people by reading their information with using pandas.
+sending birthday wishes emails by using smtplib for different people by reading their information from a file with using pandas.